Drooping or sagging upper arms are commonly seen in the following conditions:

 How much will an arm lift surgery cost?

 Cost is always a consideration in elective surgery.
 The cost of an arm lift can vary widely.

 - Medical tests

-Arm lift is a cosmetic surgical procedure.
-Most of the health insurance companies do not cover cosmetic surgeries or their complications.
+An arm lift is a cosmetic surgical procedure, and most of the health insurance does not cover cosmetic surgery or its complications.